adonisjs/legacy.adonisjs.com/docs/docs/guides/03-views/03-conditionals.md

 </p>
 ```

 You are not only limited to simple variable reference or arithmetic operations.
-Infact, you can use any valid [Javascript expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Expressions) inside the mustache braces.
+Infact, you can use any valid [JavaScript expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Expressions) inside the mustache braces.

 [codegroup]
 ```edge{}{Array.Map}